 Oatley, Thomas.
 2012.
 Debates in International Political Economy.
 2nd Edition, New York: Pearson Longman (henceforth: Debates).

-- The two books are available as a package for a reduced price (ISBN-13: 9780205231348) at the bookstore or online - Additional readings may be handed out in class.
+• The two books are available as a package for a reduced price (ISBN-13: 9780205231348) at the bookstore, online, or may be rented on coursesmart.com for a significantly reduced price